dchataway/cs145-21-project7-dchataway/report/report.md

 - The advantage of CONGA is that it is distributed and can dynamically detect and react to congestion in the flow in order to improve load balancing, especially with flows of varied size.
 The disadvantage is that packet reordering may occur (since typical CONGA load balances on a packet or flowlet level) and it does not scale well to "large multi-tier networks" because of its 2-way "leaf-to-leaf" sharing feedback mechanism between nodes.

 ### Design
+As described by Edgar Costa: We will try to avoid congestion using a very simple technique: every time an egress (switch before the destination host) detects that a packet experienced congestion it will send a notification message to the ingress switch, which upon receiving it will randomly move the flow to another path.

 In contrast, the new CONGA implementation in this project randomly re-hashes flows that are congested based on certain conditions.
 The conditions defining "congestion" in my implementation are as follows:
 1. The flow's queued packet depth (carried in the `telemetry` header) is greater than 45;
 2. The incoming packet has a timestamp greater than a timeout threshold of 0.75 s per flow;